YasmeenTak/some-space/README.md

 14- git push heroku master

-15- heroku open "it should open the landing page of react app"
+15- heroku open "it should open the landing page of reactapp"